robpduo/Expense-Reimbursement-System/README.md

-3. Run the React front-end components by changing directory into ers-frontend folder from the root director: cd ers-frontend/ npm start
+3. Run the React front-end components by changing directory into ers-frontend folder from the root director: cd ers-frontend/ npm install (to install all the node modules used within the system) npm start

 4. Setup the database using the script file provided in the resource folder located in app/src/main/resources/ers script.sql